 - Skydive Dubai: We’ve actually skydived before (although at almost fifteen years ago now, it feels more like a distant dream) and perhaps we aren’t brave enough anymore, but to see the Palm Jumeirah from the ultimate vantage point would be awesome.

-- Travel More: 2017 took us on a number of unexpected press trips to Bahrain, Sri Lanka and Oman (blog posts still pending for the latter two) and to the Seychelles, France, Ireland and Spain for leisure.
+- Travel More: 2017 took us on a number of unexpected press trips to Bahrain, Sri Lanka, Oman and to the Seychelles, France, Ireland and Spain for leisure.
 With the UAE”s literal positioning in the centre of the world, Japan, The Maldives and Costa Rica are high on our list of travel destinations for the coming year.

-- Eat, Eat, Eat: There are still so many restaurants we’re dying to try but high on the list for next year are La Petite Maison, Pier Chic, Westlodge, Intersect by Lexus and Nobu.
+- Eat, Eat, Eat: There are still so many restaurants we’re dying to try but high on the list for next year are La Petite Maison, Pier Chic, Weslodge, Intersect by Lexus, Cipriani and Nobu.
 It’s more a case of trying to find the time…

 Most importantly, we’d like to give a huge shout out to all the avid readers of Out & About UAE.
 Generating an impressive 180,000 unique views to date we hope you’re all enjoying the ride!
 Stay tuned for a bigger and better Out & About UAE in 2018 for we have plenty of surprises in store for you.